nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 - `private_key_path` is an optional parameter that points to the location of the certificate private key pem file for the vrs.

 ### `vnsutils`
 Currently post install security hardening is not supported for VNSUTILs(proxy) using MetroAE.
-If using custom certificates, they need to copied into /opt/proxy/config/keys and supervisord needs to be restarted
+If using custom certificates, they need to copied into /opt/proxy/config/keys and supervisord needs to be restarted.

 ### Operating using the Default Deployment
 The Default deployment is provided as a starting place for your workflows.
 It is located in a subdirectory named `Default` within the Deployments directory.
 You can operate MetroAE by simply editing the contents of the Default deployment.
 Follow these steps: